CoreElectronics/CE-PiicoDev-Transceiver-MicroPython-Module/README.md

 ### `.channel`

-(default=7) can be an integer value from 0 to 83 (inclusive) that defines an arbitrary "channel" to which the radio is tuned.
+(default=7) can be an integer value from 0 to 255 (inclusive) that defines an arbitrary "channel" to which the radio is tuned.
 Messages will be sent via this channel and only messages received via this channel will be put onto the incoming message queue.
-Each step is 1MHz wide, based at 2400MHz.

 ### `.power`
 (default=6) is an integer value from 0 to 7 (inclusive) to indicate the strength of signal used when broadcasting a message.
 The higher the value the stronger the signal, but the more power is consumed by the device.
 The numbering translates to positions in the following list of dBm (decibel milliwatt) values: -30, -20, -16, -12, -8, -4, 0, 4.

 ### `.address`
-(default=0x75626974) is an arbitrary name, expressed as a 32-bit address, that's used to filter incoming packets at the hardware level, keeping only those that match the address you set.
+(default=0) is an arbitrary name, expressed as a 8-bit address, that's used to filter incoming packets at the hardware level, keeping only those that match the address you set.
 The default used by other micro:bit related platforms is the default setting used here.

 ### `.group`
 (default=0) is an 8-bit value (0-255) used with the `address` when filtering messages.
 Conceptually, "address" is like a house/office address and "group" is like the person at that address to which you want to send your message.